sabrynico21/RecommenderSystem/README.md

 # Random-walk-based Recommender System

 This repository contains the code and experiments for the paper **"Random-walk-based Recommender System"**, which proposes a novel approach to recommendation using random walks on graphs.

-The paper introduces a graph-based method that leverages the topology of item co-occurrence for personalized recommendations, aiming to demonstrate how random walks can be used to uncover item-item relationships.
+The paper introduces a graph-based method that leverages the topology of item co-occurrence for recommendations, aiming to demonstrate how random walks can reveal item-item relationships in a grocery retail domain.

 ## 🧠 Overview of the Method